 Total annual cash compensation is made up of a base salary and the short-term cash incentives described above.
-The ratio of an executive's base salary and short-term cash incentive target reflects the strong importance that we place on superior performance and achievement.
-Most of our Named Executive Officers have a significant portion of his or her annual eligible cash compensation contingent on corporate and individual performance and that portion was increased in fiscal 2011.
+The ratio of an executive officer's base salary and short-term cash incentive target reflects the strong importance that we place on superior performance and achievement.
+Most of our Named Executive Officers have a significant portion of their annual eligible cash compensation contingent on corporate and individual performance, and that portion was increased in fiscal 2012.